bazmonk/bazmonk/README.md

 - 👋 Hi, I’m @bazmonk
-- 👀 I’m interested in hurdy gurdies
-- 🌱 I’m currently learning Prometheus stuff
-- 💞️ I’m looking to collaborate on digigurdy turning menu overhaul
+- 👀 I’m interested in the Digi-Gurdy (https://digigurdy.com).
+What started with making a few simple edits of its code has turned into a complete reimagining of the code, which is now what runs on them!
+Everything here pertains to that.
 - 📫 How to reach me: post an issue in a repo

 <!---